nasa/trick/trick_sims/SIM_robot/README.md

 Manual Mode enables control of the motion of the end-effector with a desired velocity.
 This mode commands the end-effector to move in the desired direction at the desired rate until either the velocity command is changed or the arm reaches a singularity (described below).
 The gui has an "EE Velocity" interface for interacting in this mode.
 The gray circle is like a dial, where the angle and location of the selected point in the circle determine the commanded direction and rate of the end-effector.
 For example, clicking directly underneath the center of the circle on the edge will command the end-effector to move straight down as fast as the mode allows.
 This input can be changed while moving, allowing the user to maneuver the end-effector however they see fit in real time.

 ### End-Effector Position Mode
 This mode commands the end-effector to autonomously move to the selected point in the workspace.
 The user clicks anywhere on the gui display and the end-effector will attempt to move to that location.
 Singularities and reach limits may prevent it from reaching the point, however.
-The manipulator makes no effort to avoid these.
+The manipulator makes no effort to avoid these as a lesson in owning the consequences of one's actions.

 ## Kinematics of the System
 The kinematics of a robotic manipulator describe both the position and velocity of the manipulator at any point on the robot.
 Kinematics do not include accelerations, forces, or moments in their description.